happybono/SonataSmooth/README.md

 - **Binomial Averaging** is a good middle ground : especially for periodic signals with moderate noise.
 - **Binomial Median Filtering** is a powerhouse for handling spikes, frequent noise, and step changes : great for robustness.
 - **Gaussian Filtering** offers smooth results but may not handle abrupt changes well.
-- **Savitzky–Golay Filtering** excels in preserving wave shapes, trends, and mixed frequencies : ideal for scientific data or smooth curves.
+- **Savitzky‑Golay Filtering** excels in preserving wave shapes, trends, and mixed frequencies : ideal for scientific data or smooth curves.

 ## What Is Pascal's Triangle?
 Pascal’s Triangle is a triangle of numbers built like this :